swt30/thesis/chapters/01-introduction/01-introduction.md

 The Doppler method is also useful for detecting multiple planet systems.
 Once the signal of one planet has been found, it can be removed and the system re-analysed to search for more planets.
-In the case of certain large, bright planets, the emission lines from the planet itself may be used to directly measure the planet's motion and obtain its mass.^[@Rodler2012]
+In the case of certain large, bright planets, the emission lines from the planet itself may be used to directly measure the planet's motion and obtain its mass.^[@Snellen2010; @Rodler2012]

 Although this method is distance-independent and easily detects large planets close to their host stars, it is not as suited for large surveys because a spectroscopic observation is required.
 A number of sources of contamination---stellar and magnetic activity, stellar rotation, telluric lines, moonlight, faint companions---must also be accounted for.^[@Seager2010b; @Haswell2010]

 As can be seen in [@fig:exoplanet-discoveries], the Doppler method was responsible for the majority of exoplanet detections until 2010.
-However, the advent of large photometric surveys like Kepler favoured a different method for finding exoplanets, known as the transit method.
+However, the advent of a new detection method resulted in an influx of new planets.
+This method was the transit method.

 ![
   In this schematic of a primary transit, we see a dip in the light curve of the star as the planet passes in front of it.
   Secondary transits, where reflected light from the planet is instead blocked by the star, are smaller.
 ](schematic-transit){#fig:schematic-transit}

-\newthought{The transit method}---where the planet moves between us and its host star (@fig:schematic-transit)---is an intuitive way of spotting planets.
+\newthought{The transit method}---where the planet moves between us and its host star ([@fig:schematic-transit])---is an intuitive way of spotting planets.
 I will not elaborate on the mechanics of a transiting system except to point out that the probability of observing a transit and the expected decrease in the observed flux are both very small.
 The transit probability for a circular orbit is approximately ${R_*/a}$, where $R_*$ is the stellar radius and $a$ is the radius of the orbit.
-Similarly, ground-based surveys are able to resolve flux decreases on the order of 1\%, while space-based surveys can detect transit depths on the order of $10^{-4}$.
+Ground-based surveys are able to detect flux decreases on the order of less than $1$% while space-based surveys can push this to at least $10^{-4}$.
 The greatest gains in the number of known transiting planets have therefore come from systematic surveys of many stars.
-These surveys are capable of yielding planets on the order of $R_⊕$.^[@Perryman2011, p.
+These surveys are capable of yielding planets on the order of $R_⊕$ in size.^[@Perryman2011, p.
 103] This lower limit is constantly being pushed downwards.
 For example, Kepler-37b was discovered by the transit method; later observations and asteroseismologial analysis suggest that its radius is around $0.3 R_⊕$.^[@Barclay2013]

 The transit method can provide a significant amount of information about the transiting planet as well.
-From the observables of period, ingress and egress time, equatorial crossing time, and flux depth, the transit method provides an immediate radius ratio.
+From the observables of period, ingress and egress time, equatorial crossing time, and flux depth, the transit method provides an immediate planet--star radius ratio.
 When combined with radial velocity measurements, the mass and radius of the star and planet can be measured.
 There is a one-parameter degeneracy,^[@Wright2012] which can be broken if more is known about the host star through parallax, spectroscopy, or theoretical mass-radius constraints.
 Transit information may also inform estimates of planetary surface gravity^[@Southworth2007] and host star density.^[@Wright2012]